Shedding light on the star formation rate-halo accretion rate connection and halo quenching mechanism via DECODE, the Discrete statistical sEmi-empiriCal mODEl: Introduction

-In this work, we further upgrade \decode to follow the evolution of galaxy assembly in each single dark matter halo extracted from a cosmological box.
+In this work we further upgraded \decode to follow the evolution of galaxy assembly in each single dark matter halo extracted from a cosmological box.
 In the previous work, we followed mean growth histories of galaxies by making use of the (mean) SMHM relation to assign at each epoch galaxies to the main progenitor halo.
-Here instead we enable \decode to predict the mass growth via accretion and mergers of each galaxy by making use of the abundance matching between star formation rates and dark matter halo accretion rates.
+Here instead we enabled \decode to predict the mass growth via accretion and mergers of each galaxy by making use of the abundance matching between star formation rates and dark matter halo accretion rates.
 The reason behind the choice of this new type of abundance matching is twofold.
-On the one hand, quenching mechanisms decouple the co-evolution of galaxies and dark matter haloes on the SMHM relation (e.g., \citealt{peng_2012, man_2019, lyu_2023}), making the abundance matching between stellar mass and halo mass less robust, especially in the bright end.
+On the one hand, quenching mechanisms decouple the co-evolution of galaxies and dark matter haloes on the SMHM relation (e.g. \citealt{peng_2012, man_2019, lyu_2023}), making the abundance matching between stellar mass and halo mass less robust, especially at the bright end.
 On the other hand, the connection between mass accretion rates provides a much more flexible and straightforward way to test the quenching mechanisms without degeneracies with many others parameters of the model.

-We make use of the upgraded \decode to specifically focus on the role of the halo quenching due to shock heating, which is one of the possibly invoked mechanisms responsible for the halting of star formation in massive central galaxies at least at $z\lesssim 2$.
-We will show how this mechanism regulates the star formation activity in galaxies, by analyzing the predicted mass growth histories, stellar mass functions (SMF), fractions of quenched galaxies and SMHM relation as a function of cosmic time compared to current available data.
-In the next papers of this series, we will investigate the role of various other quenching mechanisms such as the black hole feedback, mergers, morphological and environmental quenching, with the final goal to unveil the most effective physical processes that, in fully data-driven cosmological setting, are able to reproduce current data sets.
+We made use of the upgraded \decode to specifically focus on the role of the halo quenching due to shock heating, which is one of the possibly invoked mechanisms responsible for the halting of star formation in massive central galaxies at least at $z\lesssim 2$.
+We show how this mechanism regulates the star formation activity in galaxies, by analysing the predicted mass growth histories, stellar mass functions (SMFs), fractions of quenched galaxies, and SMHM relation as a function of cosmic time compared to current available data.
+In the next papers of this series we will investigate the role of various other quenching mechanisms such as the black hole feedback, mergers, morphological and environmental quenching, with the final goal of unveiling the most effective physical processes that, in fully data-driven cosmological setting, are able to reproduce current data sets.